Irogerd/3d_reconstruction/README.md

   Input params:

-    filename - name of .mat file.
+    filename - name of .mat file with Radon transform matrix.
 For instance, "RM15.mat"

 ### - set_projections
   Uploads projection values which was precalculated using Matlab from binary file.
 One need to call this function before MAP estimation